uzoway/ramen-restaurant-landing-page/README.md

 ## The Project

-This project is a landing page for Ramen- a noodie soup dish originally from China.
-The design was provided by [Bahd Coder](https://twitter.com/bahdcoder), I developed it making sure it looked as close to the design as possible.
+This is the second challenge put together by [Bahd Coder](https://twitter.com/bahdcoder).
+The project is a landing page for Ramen Restaurant.
+The design was provided by [Bahd Coder](https://twitter.com/bahdcoder), just like the [Product designer full portfolio landing page](https://github.com/uzoway/product-designer-landing), I developed it making sure it looked as close to the design as possible.

 I also ensured the users were able to: